ory/docs/docs/keto/sdk/api.md

 {}
 ```

+_GetOryAccessControlPolicyRoleReader GetOryAccessControlPolicyRoleReader
-_GetOryAccessControlPolicyRoleReader is a Reader for the
+GetOryAccessControlPolicyRoleReader is a Reader for the
 GetOryAccessControlPolicyRole structure._

 #### Properties